-For the first year, follow-up appointments are scheduled approximately every 3 months.
-The frequency of check-ups is normally reduced to once a year at some point, especially if there are no symptoms or other signs of disease recurrence.
+For the first year, follow-up appointments are scheduled approximately every 3-6 months.
+The frequency of check-ups is normally reduced to around once a year, especially if there are no symptoms or other signs of disease recurrence.

-Follow-up tests usually consist of palpation of the neck, an ultrasound examination of the neck and a blood test to check your thyroglobulin (Tg) levels and thyroid function.
+Follow up tests usually consist of palpation of the neck, an ultrasound examination of the neck, and blood tests.

-Longer term follow up will vary according to the type and stage of cancer, as well as other factors such as your age.
+Longer term follow up will vary according to the stage of your cancer, as well as other factors such as your general wellbeing.

 The prognosis in medullary thyroid cancer is generally good in terms of survival but this depends on your age, the extent of disease at diagnosis and how successful your surgery is.